ChanderG/kafka-docker/README.md

 Now that we have the techniques, my first idea was to unceremoniously shove them into the docker-compose file.
 Then, the docker-compose file would be the single source of truth.
 However, it seems as though a `bash -c` command does not have access to the ENV variables inside the container.

 So, we are taking a cleaner approach, though still not the most modular method, of putting these into a script, mounting the folder with the script onto the Kafka image containers and running the script before starting the server.

+## Cleaner automation

+No need to edit files!
+Kafka server takes command-line args to configure itself.
+That, means we could move from a file-edit based solution to direct passing in of values.